-TThe diagnostic imaging service is staffed 6 days a week at VSEC Levittown, Monday – Friday at VSEC Philadelphia, and Sunday through Wednesday at VSEC Conshohocken, by a board-certified veterinary radiologist who is a Diplomate of the American College of Veterinary Radiology (ACVR).
+The diagnostic imaging service is staffed 6 days a week at VSEC Levittown, Monday – Thursday at VSEC Philadelphia, and Sunday, Tuesday – Thursday at VSEC Conshohocken.

 Only Diplomates of the ACVR have completed a 3 or 4-year residency in diagnostic imaging and passed a series of national qualifying examinations.
 No other veterinarians have received as much rigorous and complete training and testing in the fields of ultrasound, radiography (x-ray), computed tomography (CT) and magnetic resonance imaging (MRI).